harshitpambhar/nagriksetuproject/README.md

 - Adjust styles in `style.css` for branding.
 - Backend integration can be done via `connect.php` or `app.py` as needed.

-## Credits
-- Made with ❤️ in India
-- UI inspired by modern civic engagement platforms

 ---
 For any issues or suggestions, please open an issue or contact the project maintainer.